Merkoba/Meltdown/arguments.md

 ---

-### no-tab-numbers
+### test

-Show numbers in the tab bar
+Make a test tab for debugging

+Default: False

-Action: store_false
+Action: store_true

 ---

-### no-item-numbers
+### item-numbers

 Add numbers to each message

-Action: store_false

----

-### test

-Make a test tab for debugging

 Default: False